<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Try to position your force plates on as solid, level, and flat ground as possible.

-• Try to make sure that you understand how the key points of your data our found and the effect that the floor surface (and other things) can have on the quality and utility of your data.
+• Try to make sure that you understand how the key points of your data are found and the effect that the floor surface (and other things) can have on the quality and utility of your data.

 • If you do test on multiple surfaces, know what the difference between surfaces will be and compare data accordingly.